Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Special categories:  Failsafe, Hypersmooth, Animal Uplift, Furry
 	13. Conversion potential:  Empire<->Commonwealth (Limited)
 64. Pregnancy Enhancement
+	1. Challenge cured:  Reproductive plague
+		1. Challenge cure interpretation:  This investment into reproductive medicine addresses this disease and its effects in a straightforward way.
+		2. Challenge cure qualm:  This doesn't talk about losing women to disease.
+It talks about causing infertility.
+My standard pro-infertility biases affect my preference towards (or rather against) this technology.
-	1. Authorial protest:  Seriously, the "more widely available" line on this tech is so creepy to me that I find it hard to think about.
+	2. Authorial protest:  Seriously, the "more widely available" line on this tech is so creepy to me that I find it hard to think about.
 I like the other things it says.
-	2. Mechanism proposal:  Egg-laying.
+	3. Mechanism proposal:  Egg-laying.
 Yes, I mean it.
 I always think of these societies as getting more avian or reptillian.
 It's why I'm drawn to this tech despite it having a blunt misstep in its description.
-	3. Author protest:  I can't think of what else it would be.
+	4. Author protest:  I can't think of what else it would be.
 Orbital hospitals and cures for primitive medicine would already do as much of this tech as *I* can otherwise fathom.
 This is someone else's reproduction tech, because it confuses me.
 I want to give it more me-points, but I don't really know how it works.
-	4. Apologia:  I'm pretty sure it would be a 'calm' tech at least, since I think that's the healthiest activation level for pregnancies to be safe and comfortable.
+	5. Apologia:  I'm pretty sure it would be a 'calm' tech at least, since I think that's the healthiest activation level for pregnancies to be safe and comfortable.
-	5. Categorization:  Since I do imagine it as a very advanced biological intervention of the category that I consider 'ontogenic control', I do imagine this as improving animal uplift technologies.
+	6. Categorization:  Since I do imagine it as a very advanced biological intervention of the category that I consider 'ontogenic control', I do imagine this as improving animal uplift technologies.
 Mostly as a sideswipe, but still in a real way.
 It would improve reproduction for species that have difficulty with reproduction even more than it would improve reproduction for humans, I think.
-	6. Bureaucratic waste analysis:  Very literal.
+	7. Bureaucratic waste analysis:  Very literal.
 This is medical bureaucracy.
 Even transformatively, it's medical bureaucracy.
-	7. Liberation rating:  ?/5
+	8. Liberation rating:  ?/5
-	8. Protection rating:  ?/5
+	9. Protection rating:  ?/5
-	9. Technological smoothness:  ?/5
+	10. Technological smoothness:  ?/5
-	10. Technological extremophiliia:  ?/5
+	11. Technological extremophiliia:  ?/5
-	11. Stress/Boredom rating: 2/5 (Calm)
+	12. Stress/Boredom rating: 2/5 (Calm)
-	12. Me-points:  0/3
+	13. Me-points:  0/3
-	13. Special categories:  Animal Uplift, Furry
+	14. Special categories:  Animal Uplift, Furry
-	14. Conversion potential:  Empire<->Commonwealth (Limited)
+	15. Conversion potential:  Empire<->Commonwealth (Limited)
 65. Zero Gravity Farms
 	1. Challenge cured:  High Gravity
 		1. Challenge cure interpretation:  Anti-grav technology would sure make these less expensive to implement...